 - Without proper socialization, this pup may be wary of strangers.

 - He needs space both inside and outside of the home.

 - This breed gets on well with children and other household pets.

-- His coat will need brushing several times a week.
+- Their coats need brushing several times a week.

-In order to find an Australian Heeler you need to get your detective hat on.
-This guy is rarer than most designer dogs, and you will also need to track down a breeder that is reputable and can show that his parent is a Blue Heeler and not a Red Heeler.
+In order to find an Australian Heeler, you need to get your detective hat on.
+This pup is rarer than most designer dogs, and you will also need to track down a breeder that is reputable and can show that their parents are a Blue Heeler and not a Red Heeler.

 Be sure to meet them and their dogs in person, ask to see the dog’s health certificates, ask for social media pages or check them out online to find reviews from other customers.

 Rescue & Shelters

 If you are thinking about rescuing an Australian Heeler then be sure to check out these dedicated breed rescue websites, as they also look after breed mixes, and this is where your highest chance of finding one of these beautiful pups lies.

 The Australian Cattle Dog Rescue website, along with the Australian Shepherd Rescue website, lists adoptable dogs state by state and usually the contact details for rescue representatives too, so good luck!